 There are too many things on my bucket list I need to do for me to kick that bucket now.
 The experience was an eye-opener and I plan to be proactive with treating hypertension.

-What I would like you to do is get your blood pressure check.
+What I would like you to do is get your blood pressure checked.
 You can start like I did using the machines in stores like Walmart or Giant if you don’t want to see a physician.
 However, if it’s even a little elevated, go see a doc.

 I need you around to read more of these posts.